raphael-proust/OGL-SRD5/pages/08.equipment/default.md

 In addition, unusual coins made of other precious metals sometimes appear in treasure hoards.
 The electrum piece (ep) and the platinum piece (pp) originate from fallen empires and lost kingdoms, and they sometimes arouse suspicion and skepticism when used in transactions.
 An electrum piece is worth five silver pieces, and a platinum piece is worth ten gold pieces.

-A standard coin weighs about a third of an ounce, so fifty coins weigh a pound.
+A standard coin weighs about 10g, so one hundred coins weigh 1kg.

 **Table** **35 - Equipment: Standard Exchange Rates**